genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/01_ssdt-day1.md

 Further information regarding the system definitions such as items defined, HashiCorp Vault, and more can be found [here](../../../server/configuring-runtime/system-definitions/).

+### Saving resources

+You can optimize your resource usage, such as memory and CPU, when running Genesis by leveraging System definitions and the genesisInstall command.

+In terms of System definitions, you can incorporate the ´DbSqlMaxPoolSize´ [setting](../../../database/database-technology/sql/#common-system-definitions).
+For each JVM process (Data Server, Request Server, etc.) connecting to the database, this setting determines the maximum number of SQL connections held by the SQL connection pool.

+As for the genesisInstall command, you can utilize the [option](../../../operations/commands/server-commands/#syntax-4) ´--compactProcesses´, which consolidates compatible services into a single process, reducing the number of services running in the container.

+The System definition is already included in the Server Developer Training starting repository you [cloned](https://github.com/genesiscommunitysuccess/servertraining-seed).
+Ensure you modify the genesisInstall command to include the ´--compactProcesses´ option.

+By adopting this approach, you will certainly save memory and startup time.
+However, keep in mind that drawbacks include increased process restart time and, in some cases, potential difficulty in managing SQL connections.
+For this training, where multiple processes are added locally, we recommend using both approaches to optimize resources and startup time.

 ### Exercise 1.1 System Definitions
 :::info ESTIMATED TIME